DDVVPP/GitNote/README.md

 **Post Details Page**

-- [ ] Add 'No content' text in the 'Resources & Links' section if there is no content
+- [x] Remove 'Resources & Links' section if there is no content

 **Create / Update Post Pages**

-- [ ] Fix padding in Tag input when there are two words
+- [x] Fix padding in Tag input when there are two words
-- [ ] Visually indicate which fields are required and/or optional
+- [x] Visually indicate which fields are required and/or optional
-- [ ] Clicking on 'Create Post' should set the focus state on the first required field that is not filled out, or remove focus state altogether
+- [ ] Figure out focus ring order
-- [ ] 'Add checkmark' button should be disabled if the input hasn't yet been filled
+- [x] 'Add checkmark' button should be disabled if the input hasn't yet been filled
 - [x] Add a 'Cancel' button
-- [ ] Disable 'Update Post' button if no updates have been made to the inputs
+- [x] Disable 'Update Post' button if no updates have been made to the inputs

 **Miscellaneous Updates**